-Name: (Please print) Occupation/position: (Please say if you are retired) I have read and understood th icy and Procedures on Fraud " 27.
-I accept that I must follow " SIB Policy and Procedures on while I am an employee of SIB I confirm that, to the best of m of the " SIB Policy and Procedu est " and any related documen And, if this is my first return, the Please print "YES" or "NO" in the box. → If you answer "No" to this confirmation, you must provide full details of the reasons below.
-(Continue on a separate page if necessary).
-Fraud ", the " SIB Guidance on subject to investigation, lead f the provisions of the "SIB Policy and Procedures on Conflicts of Interest" and any related documents may, to disciplinary action which, in certain circumstances, at failure to submit an annual declaration may also be er.
-Please print "YES" or "NO" in the box. → If you or your family, friend(s) If you or your family, friend(s) or associate(s) operate or are involved in an outside business (including

-If you or your family, friend(s) or associate(s) operate or are involved in an outside business (including voluntary and charitable businesses/activities) you should take this into account in answering the questions on this form.
+Name: (Please print) Occupation/position: (Please say if you are retired) icy and Procedures on Fraud" 27.
+I accept that I must follow e "SIB Guidance on Conflicts of Interest", the "SIB Pol- and the other key policy documents as listed on page the guidelines in place and I agree to be bound by the Fraud" and the "SIB Guidance on Conflicts of Interest".
+Please print "YES" or "NO" in the box. → · · ny knowledge, I have complied fully with the provisions ares on Fraud", the "SIB Guidance on Conflicts of Inter- ts since my last return.
+And, if this is my first return, the hat I have fully complied since joining SIB.
+Please print "YES" or "NO" in the box. → on a separate page if necessar y)- Fraud ", the "SIB Guidance on subject to investigation, lead f the provisions of the "SIB Policy and Procedures on Conflicts of Interest" and any related documents may, to disciplinary action which, in certain circumstances, at failure to submit an annual declaration may also be er.
+Please print "YES" or "NO" in the box. . / If you or your family, friend(s) or associate(s) operate or are involved in an outside business (including voluntary and charitable businesses/activities) you should take this into account in answering the questions on this form.
 Consider the following points carefully.

-- Any potential or actual links between that business/activity and SIB, or SIB's clients or partner organisations. - The separation of activities associated with the business/activity and your official duties.

-Do you hold any positions outside SIB, whether paid or unpaid, in any public or private organisation(s)?
+Any potential or actuorganisations. al links between that business/activity and SIB, or SIB's o lients or partner • The separation of act ivities associated with the business/activity and your of ficial duties.
+Do you hold any positions outs organisation(s)? ide SIB, whether paid or unpaid, in any public or private

-SIB Guidance on Conflicts of Interest

-Please print "YES" or "NO" in the box. \rightarrow Are you, family members, friends or associates involved in any outside businesses or activities (including voluntary and charitable) that could present a conflict or perceived conflict with your work for SIB, its clients or its partners?
+SIB Guidance on Conflicts of Interest Please print "YES" or "NO" in the box. → Are you, family members, friends or associates involved in any outside businesses or activities (including voluntary and charitable) that could present a conflict or perceived conflict with your work for SIB, its clients or its partners?
 Please print "YES" or "NO" in the box. → If you answered "Yes" to either of the above, please provide details below.
 Do you receive any payment or reward from any organisation(s) other than SIB?
-Please print "YES" or "NO" in the box. \rightarrow If you answered "Yes", please provide details below ((e.g. a mounts received, freque etc.). ency of payment, Do you have any of the following that might, to your knowledge, conflict with the work of SIB or that could lead to a perception of a conflict of interest?
-Interests in, relationships with, or perceived relationships or interests with out- side organisations or individuals, including former employers. • Political activities, sponsorships, shareholdings or dealings, etc. with outside or- ganisations. • Personal relationships with individuals (e.g. relations who are employed by suppliers or clients of SIB).
-Please print "YES" or "NO" in the box. \rightarrow If you answered "Yes" please provide details below.
-Note that you must also tell the CEO about these

-If you answered "Yes", please provide details below.
-Note that you must also tell the CEO about these relationships and interests and anything that might lead to a perception of a conflict of interest.
-You also have an ongoing responsibility to inform the CEO should you work or be asked to work on assignments where these matters could give rise to the risk of conflict.
+Please print "YES" or "NO" in the box. → If you answered "Yes", please provide details below ((e.g. a mounts received, freque ncy of payment, etc.).
+Do you have any of the following that might, to your knowledge, conflict with the work of SIB or that could lead to a perception of a conflict of interest?
+Interests in, relationships with, or perceived relationships or interests with out- side organisations or individuals, including former employers.
+Political activities, sponsorships, shareholdings or dealings, etc. with outside or- ganisations.
+Personal relationships with individuals (e.g. relations who are employed by sup- pliers or clients of SIB).
+Please print "YES" or "NO" in the box. → If you answered "Yes", please provide details below.
+Note that you must also tell the °FO ahout these relationships and interests and anything that might lead to a perception of a conflict also have an ongoing responsibility to inform the CEO should you work or be asked to work on assignments where these matters could give rise to the risk of conflict.